Almenon/reddit_episode_bot/README.md

 ### How to activate

 You have to mention, reply, or message /u/the_episode_bot.
-Currently it is only run at certain times so it will take a while for the bot to reply, if at all.
+Automatic activation when there is a post with the correct format. (currently limited to participating subreddits) Currently it is only run at certain times so it will take a while for the bot to reply, if at all.

 Requests should be in a form similar to this: